Scheidemann cabinet: Election and establishment

 Apart from Ebert himself – who said that he preferred the more representative office of head of state – Scheidemann was the clear favourite to become head of government.
 With the exception of Ebert, all the other people's deputies from the Council joined the new cabinet.
 Gustav Noske had previously been in charge of Army and Navy affairs, and he became Reichswehr (armed forces) minister.
-Otto Landsberg, the leading thinker on law on the Council became minister of Justice.
+Otto Landsberg, the leading thinker on law on the Council, became Minister of Justice.
 Rudolf Wissell had been in charge of economic affairs and kept the portfolio.
 Gustav Bauer had been a member of the Baden cabinet in charge of the newly formed Labour Ministry, a position he continued to hold through the revolution.
 Robert Schmidt (minister for Food and Agriculture) and Eduard David, with no portfolio but charged with looking into the question of what responsibility Germany had in bringing about the Great War, completed the SPD members of the cabinet.

-Against seven members from the SPD there were three from the DDP (Hugo Preuß, Georg Gothein and Eugen Schiffer) and three from the Centre Party (Johannes Giesberts, Johannes Bell and Matthias Erzberger).
-Schiffer had been a member of the National Liberal Party and served as state secretary for the Treasury Department in the Empire but had joined the DDP after the November revolution.
+Against seven members from the SPD, there were three from the DDP (Hugo Preuß, Georg Gothein and Eugen Schiffer) and three from the Centre Party (Johannes Giesberts, Johannes Bell and Matthias Erzberger).
+Schiffer had been a member of the National Liberal Party and served as state secretary for the Treasury Department in the Empire, but had joined the DDP after the November revolution.
 Erzberger had been a member of the Baden cabinet, had negotiated the Armistice in November 1918 and remained in charge of negotiations with the Allies.

-In the coalition talks, Ulrich Graf von Brockdorff-Rantzau was treated as a member of the DDP although he did not belong to the party.
-He was a career diplomat, and in January 1919 Ebert and Scheidemann asked him to take over the Foreign Office.
+In the coalition talks, Ulrich von Brockdorff-Rantzau was treated as a member of the DDP, although he did not belong to the party.
+He was a career diplomat, and in January 1919, Ebert and Scheidemann asked him to take over the Foreign Office.

 In addition to these fourteen politicians, there were three members of the military who had an ex officio seat at the cabinet table but no right to vote in its decisions.
-They were the Prussian minister of war, since early January 1919 Colonel Walther Reinhardt, Lieutenant-Colonel Joseph Koeth, who headed the Ministry for Economic Demobilization (i.e. was in charge of the transition from a war economy to a peacetime economy), and the head of the Navy.
+They were the Prussian minister of war, since early January 1919, Colonel Walther Reinhardt, Lieutenant-Colonel Joseph Koeth, who headed the Ministry for Economic Demobilisation (i.e. was in charge of the transition from a war economy to a peacetime economy), and the head of the Navy.
 Initially, the latter position was held by the acting state secretary for the Navy, who had no official standing in the cabinet at all.
 After the Imperial Navy Office was dissolved and replaced with the Admiralty in March 1919, Head of the Admiralty Adolf von Trotha became a non-voting member of the cabinet.